paket-tv/paket-docs/source/includes/_security.md

 Securing API requests is critical to ensure data integrity.
 The Paket API employs the following methods to ensure that requests made to its API are authenticated and secure:

+## Security Features

-- **Forced HTTPS**: Connections are strictly enforced over HTTPS at `https://api.paket.tv/v1`.
+- **Forced HTTPS**: Connections are strictly enforced over HTTPS at `https://api.paket.tv/v1`
 - **TLS/SSL**: X.509 server certificates to validate server requests are authenticated as Paket Media, Inc.
-- **Basic Auth**: Basic authentication required for all API requests w/unique Client username and rollable secret keys.
+- **Basic Auth**: Basic authentication required for all API requests with unique Client username and rollable secret keys
-- **IP Whitelisting**: Restrict access to API requests to your server IP addresses designated at the Client level.
+- **IP Whitelisting**: Restrict access to API requests to your server IP addresses designated at the Client level
-- **Encryption-at-rest**: All data stored is encrypted-at-rest.
+- **Encryption-at-rest**: All data stored is encrypted-at-rest

 ## Signing API Requests